cleverington/drupal-vm-workflow/README.md

 See config.yml for database information.

-### To re-provision the Moody Drupal 7 Single Site Installations:
+### To re-provision the Drupal Single Site Installations:
 > **Note:** This script is not built yet, but will require manipulation by Users to function properly.

 ```